Analysis - Baltic experiment has lessons for euro zone

 To facilitate greater public scrutiny, Lithuania has introduced professional managers onto the boards of government-linked firms.
 The move is also a modest first step towards greater separation between ownership and management.

-"In basketball terms, we want ministers to stop playing on the court and become coaches standing outside the perimeter," said Lithuanian Prime Minister Rimantas Zylius.
+"In basketball terms, we want ministers to stop playing on the court and become coaches standing outside the perimeter," said Lithuanian Economy Minister Rimantas Zylius.

 Zylius wants to increase dividends generated by state assets sixfold next year.
 Unlike proceeds from a state asset sale, the dividend can be counted towards Lithuania's 2012 deficit goal of 2.8 percent GDP.